 The queen castle and farm village in Versailles

 You will discover there a beautiful castle, “le Petit Trianon” and its gardens, and at the end of it “Snow-White” like little houses, and even a charming little farm with animals and crops: my absolute favorite place of the whole estate.
 The architecture of the different buildings is just amazing!

 Great for kids

 I absolutely love this place, and it is much less crowded than the main castle and still absolutely gorgeous.
 It’s of course a great place to go to if you are traveling with kids.

 The best thing: you can drive there, and buy your ticket at that entrance directly.
-There will be some crowd at the peak of the season, but nothing like the castle’s main entrance.
+There will be some crowd at the peak of the season, but nothing like the king’s palace main entrance.

-4 – How To Get to Versailles Castle and Estate?
+4 – How To Get to Versailles Palace and Estate?